johnnyreilly/reillys-on-tour/blog/2025-12-28-reflections-on-a-difficult-year/index.md

 People were kind to me.

 As I dealt with the most difficult set of circumstances life had yet thrown at me, I knew the people around me cared.
 Friends checked in on how I was doing.
 Some told me they were praying for me.
 I'm a man of faith, I was praying as well.
 At work folk intentionally created space for me to try and heal.
+My parents came and drove the car I'd borrowed because I couldn't.
+My friend came for a limp round the river with me.
+I'm sure I was terrible company but he still came.
 My boys and my wife hugged me and reminded me they loved me regularly.

 I should not be surprised by this.
 I'd hope that I'm this kind of person to those around me in their time of need.
 But honestly I was surprised.
 I'll say it again: people were kind to me.
 And that meant, that means, such a lot.